What is ISO 14971:2019 Risk Management for Medical Devices?

-ISO 14971 requires medical device manufacturers to estimate risk by considering all possible negative consequences resulting from use of their device.
+ISO 14971 requires medical device manufacturers to estimate risk by considering all possible negative consequences resulting from the use of their device.
 There are several ways to identify the risks in medical devices, then you estimate it’s probability and impact as defined in the standard.

 Determine ways to minimize risk to an acceptable level, which must be clearly communicated to all stakeholders.